Attachment and Bio-Behavioural Synchrony in Dyads

 In a project at Stanford University, we looked at interpersonal neural synchrony in 8-13 year old children and their mothers.
 The corresponding paper is published in Neuropsychologia – see here and on the publications page.
 The background and results of this paper can also be further explored in one of the blog posts on this website and coverage by Science Trends.
 Attachment in children towards their mothers was measured using a child version of the self-report questionnaire Experiences in Close Relationships revised (ECR-RC).

 A first paper on mother-child bio-behavioural synchrony during a collaborative puzzle-solving task is published in Cortex: Nguyen, T., Kayhan, E., Schleihauf, H., Matthes, D., Vrtička, P., Hoehl, S. (2020).
 The effects of interaction quality on neural synchrony during mother-child problem solving.
-Cortex, Volume 124, Pages 235-249, https://doi.org/10.1016/j.cortex.2019.11.020.
+Cortex, Volume 124, Pages 235-249.
 OPEN ACCESS.
-For a summary, see the recent blog post.
+For a summary, see this blog post.

-A summary on “Synced brains: how to bond with your kids – according to neuroscience” is furthermore available via The Conversation UK.
+An accessible summary on “Synced brains: how to bond with your kids – according to neuroscience” is furthermore available via The Conversation UK.

 Please note that there is an additional page on Dr Vrticka’s website specifically dedicated to Caring Dads: The Social Neuroscience of Attachment & Caregiving in Fathers.